Optimized 3D Gaussian Splatting using Coarse-to-Fine Image Frequency Modulation: Introduction

 3D Gaussian Splatting (3DGS) \cite{kerbl20233d}, recently introduced as an explicit point-based NVS technique, achieves high visual fidelity with fast training and real-time rendering.
 However, it suffers from significant GPU memory and storage overhead \cite{papantonakis2024reducing, niedermayr2023compressed}, limiting its applicability across diverse device form factors.

 To address these challenges we introduce \MethodName, a novel and efficient coarse-to-fine optimization strategy that reduces the number of Gaussians used to represent a scene.
 This translates into reduced memory and storage overheads compared to 3DGS \cite{kerbl20233d}.
 Our approach begins with intentional over-reconstruction, which serves as an effective regularizer, followed by progressive refinement of the scene to balance detail and efficiency.
 Several techniques have been proposed which aim to reduce 3DGS memory and storage costs.
 Some focus on compressing the stored representation \cite{niedermayr2023compressed, lee2023compact, fan2023lightgaussian, navaneet2023compact3d, liu2024compgs}, others optimize training speed and parallelization \cite{zhao2024scaling}, while a few attempt to minimize Gaussian primitive count during optimization itself \cite{lee2023compact, papantonakis2024reducing}.
-Our approach falls into the latter category, reducing Gaussian primitives during the optimization process, thereby decreasing GPU memory demands and accelerating training without sacrificing visual quality.
-Notably, our method achieves these benefits without introducing additional learnable parameters or requiring lengthy optimizations.
+Our approach falls into the latter category, reducing Gaussian primitives during the optimization process, thereby decreasing GPU memory demands and accelerating training speed while maintaining visual quality.
+Notably, our method achieves these benefits as a plug-in approach without introducing additional learnable parameters or requiring lengthy optimizations.